focela/flash-development/README.md

   additional helpers.
 - `bin/stop`: Stop all project containers.

-## Configuration

-After publishing, the laratrust config file can be found under `config/focela.laratrust.php ` where you can modify the package configuration.

 ## Contributing

 We encourage and support an active, healthy community of contributors &mdash;